 Wash the peppers.

-If you’re concerned about organic, remember that hot peppers are in the Dirty Dozen and you’ll want to buy organic (here’s a free pocket-sized printable you can take with you shopping).
+If you’re concerned about organic, remember that hot peppers are in the Dirty Dozen and you’ll want to buy organic (look here for the most current Dirty Dozen and Clean Fifteen lists.).

 Cut the tops off of your peppers and slice in half lengthwise.

 Pour the vinegar into a sauce pan/pot, add peppers, salt and garlic.
 Bring to a boil and reduce heat to a low boil until peppers are soft (about 10 minutes).

 Pour everything into your blender (I use a Blendtec like this one), including peppers and vinegar.

 Blend it (seeds and all) until liquefied.